What to Do If You Get a Rent Increase Notice

 The final percentage expression should follow the rental laws in your state and city and not extend past the number of rent increases allowed per year, if applicable.

 It's essential to note that landlords typically send a rent increase notice 30 days from when the first higher payment is due.
-This 30-day period gives tenants time to read through the information and potentially appeal if you want to seek legal action.
-If you don't get a 30-day notice before you have to pay your next bill, a court may invalidate the increase if you didn't receive it within the time limit required by your city or state.
+This 30-day period gives tenants time to read through the information and potentially appeal if they want to seek legal action.
+If you don't get a 30-day notice before you have to pay your next bill, a court may invalidate the increase if you didn't receive it within the time limit required by your city or state known as a state notice period.